 Coping with a jam recipe that did not jell required us to get creative and we used that to season our apple pie filling.
 Taking the milled seeds and skins from our hot sauce permitted us to develop a grilling and roasting rub.
 This kind of creativity is part of who this team is and the epitome of what Can-Do Real Food is about: we will minimize food waste.

 Graham Rankin, Vice President of Research and Development uses his amazing knife skills to prep most of our recipes.
 His background in chemistry is also invaluable when identifying alternative ways to solve some issues, like a cloudy grape juice prior to processing it into what became a clear jelly.
 His comfort with math helps us convert recipes from household yield to commercial yield.
 And he’s also a good sport by helping with some picking and the Farmers Markets and is in charge of sweeping and mopping the floors in the kitchen.

-Graham says his mom taught him some basics but his real learning happened in front of the television watching Julia Child.
+Graham says his mom taught him some cooking basics but his real learning happened in front of the television watching Julia Child.
 He has enjoyed numerous culinary school classes and being on several competitive cooking teams.
-His knowledge about using herbs when cooking to enhance flavor helped him develop another use for the abundant yellow plums one of the farms produced, the Herbed Plum Grilling and Basting Sauce, which became a bestseller and one that will be produced again.
+His knowledge about using herbs when cooking to enhance flavor helped him develop another use for the abundant yellow plums one of the farms produced, the Herbed Plum Grilling and Basting Sauce, which became a bestseller and won second place at the 2017 Oregon State Fair.